ECC-BFMC/Documentation/source/hardwareimprovements.rst

 **What is wheel alignment?**

 Wheel alignment describes the relation of the wheel level to the driving direction.
 It is usually known as “toe-in” or “toe-out” where the toe measurement is the distance between the front of the tires and the back of the tires.
 Toe-in should be used because it improves lateral cornering of the tyres and it also leads to a more direct response to steerig.

 **Setting front axle alignment**

-The alignment on the front axle can be set by turning the track rod levers (Figure 4 - red circled).
+The alignment on the front axle can be set by turning the track rod levers ( red circled).
 You do not have to dismantle them in order to do the adjustments, because they have threads in opposite.
-It is important that you set them equally (test after each modification that the car is moving straight.
+It is important that you set them equally (test after each modification that the car is moving straight).

 .. image::  images/mechanical/frontaxlealignment.png
    :align: center